-1. In the CellReporterXpress software, on the Home page, click

-- 2. Click Add Protocol. - 3.
+- 1. In the CellReporterXpress software, on the Home page, click - 2.
+Click Add Protocol. - 3.
 Click New Plate Acquisition. - 4.
 In the Acquisition Devices list, select the instrument. - 5.
-On the left side of the screen under Steps, click Acquisition Settings. - Plate Format.
-6. On the right side of the screen under Tools, click - 7.
+On the left side of the screen under Steps, click

+- 6. On the right side of the screen under Tools, click - 7.
 In the Plate Format list, select the plate format.

-9. In the Objectives list, select the objective.
+8. On the right side of the screen under Tools, click Objectives.9.
+In the Objectives list, select the objective.